section-engineering-education/engineering-education/.github/pull_request_template.md

 - [ ] Have you added sources for quotes and images that aren't yours?

 ### Technical Checks
-- [ ] Are your code snippets properly formatted for syntax highlighting - see [syntax guide](https://gohugo.io/content-management/syntax-highlighting/)
+- [ ] Are your code snippets properly formatted for syntax highlighting - see [Syntax guide](https://gohugo.io/content-management/syntax-highlighting/)
 - [ ] Have you used Repl.it for your code snippets?

 ### Contribution Guidelines